-Leaving home at the age of 21, Ibn Battuta traveled the Islamic world and Far East of the 14th century CE, covering 75,000 miles (120,000 km) between 1325 - c.
-1352 CE, visiting 40 countries and crossing three continents.
+Leaving home at the age of 21, Ibn Battuta traveled the Islamic world and Far East of the 14th century, covering 75,000 miles (120,000 km) between 1325 - c.
+1352, visiting 40 countries and crossing three continents.
 According to Bullis, “it would have worked out to a bit under 11 kilometers (7 mi) a day for almost 11,000 days” (Part I, 1).
 After he completed his travels, he returned home and dictated the tales of his adventures to Ibn Juzay.
 Little is known of his life afterwards.
-His now-famous work was almost unknown until the 19th century CE when German and English scholars brought it to world attention.
+His now-famous work was almost unknown until the 19th century when German and English scholars brought it to world attention.

 Early Life & Pilgrimage